 Filing Bankruptcy: Frequently Asked Questions

-Can a bankruptcy stop a wage garnishment or foreclosure?Yes!
-The filing of a personal bankruptcy case will stop a wage garnishment or vehicle repossession immediately.
-Filing a bankruptcy case can also stop a home foreclosure.
-When you file for Chapter 7 or Chapter 13 bankruptcy, an automatic stay goes into place.
-The automatic stay will stop all collection actions being taken against you, including wage garnishment.
-Instead, the debt that wage garnishment is working to collect will be managed through your bankruptcy.
 One exception is when your wage garnishment is the result of a domestic support obligation.
 Past due child support and alimony will continue to be taken out of your wages through garnishment.
 Further, bankruptcy cannot discharge past due domestic support.
-However, your personal bankruptcy lawyer may be able to get the obligation creditor of your domestic support obligation to voluntarily suspend your wage garnishment while you handle your debts through bankruptcy.
-Talk to a Hopkinsville & Paducah personal bankruptcy lawyer to find out of your wage garnishment can be stopped or suspended while you file bankruptcy.
-You may be able to manage those debts through your bankruptcy in a discharge or payment plan, depending on the type of bankruptcy you file.
+However, your personal bankruptcy attorney in KY may be able to get the obligation creditor of your domestic support obligation to voluntarily suspend your wage garnishment while you handle your debts through bankruptcy.

 - It is related to income taxes.